NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 The easiest way to compute the derivative is by dividing the change in error by the change in time.
 Just remember:

-* To measure time in seconds.
+* Measure time in seconds.
 * Be sure you have the sign right on e(t) and de/dt.
 If you get it backwards nothing will work.
-* To use the actual elapse time since your last measurement.
+* Use the actual elapse time since your last measurement.

 #### The Integral of Error